swiftlang/vscode-swift/docs/settings.md

 ### Advanced

+- **Swift Environment Variables**

+This is a list of environment variables to set when running swift (build, resolve etc).

 - **Runtime Path**

 Where to find Swift runtime libraries.
 This is mainly of use when these libraries cannot be discovered via the RPATH.
 On Windows the runtime path is added to the `Path` environment variable.
 This is of less use on macOS and Linux but will be added to `DYLD_LIBRARY_PATH` and `LD_LIBRARY_PATH` environment variables respectively on each platform.
 This is of use when supporting non-standard SDK layouts on Windows